jayinc/docs/content/client-libraries/usage.md

 </div>

 # Handle speech input
 The basic idea of the client-side API is to provide a “live view” to the ongoing speech segment.
-This is done by registering a callback function that receives a <code>Segment</code> data structure as argument.
+This is done by registering a callback function that receives a `Segment` data structure as argument.
 This data structure represents the ongoing speech segment.
 Also see our [Client API reference](/client-libraries/client-api-reference/).

 After an audio context has started, callback is called every time the Speechly API returns an event that updates the currently ongoing segment.

 <div class="tab">
   <button class="tablinks platform WebClient active" onclick="openTab(event, 'platform=WebClient')">Web Components</button>
   <button class="tablinks platform React" onclick="openTab(event, 'platform=React')">React</button>